vu-rdm-tech/yoda-vu-nl/getting-started/getting-started-portal.md

 kept for 10 years or longer.
 Use the "Submit" button to deposit the subfolder.
 This will copy the contents of the subfolder to the Vault folder as a new data package.
 Before doing so, the subfolder must be described with metadata, which can be entered by clicking on the Metadata button.
+You can find more information about metadata in Yoda on [this page](metadata-add.md).

 The folder named "vault-..." contains deposited data packages.
 Once deposited, data cannot be removed.
 Therefore the vault can be used to account for data in a research project to comply with FAIR principles.